lordmulder/MParallel/README.md

 ## `--ignore-exitcode`

 Do *not* check the exit code of sub-processes.
 By default, MParallel checks the exit code of each sub-process.
 It assumes that the command has *failed*, if the process returned a *non-zero* exit code.
 If any command failed, this will be reported and, if `--abort` is set, any pending commands will *not* be executed.
 Setting this option causes MParallel to *ignore* exit codes.
 However, a command is still considered to have failed, if the processes could *not* be created.

+## `--utf16`

+Interpret the lines read from a file or from the STDIN stream with *UTF-16* text encoding.
+By default, MParallel will interpret the lines read from a file or from the STDIN with *UTF-8* text encoding.
+In most cases *UTF-8* is what you want.

 ## `--silent`